Ian Whyte (actor): Career

-Whyte began his career a professional basketball player for the Newcastle Eagles.
+Raised in Brighton, Whyte began his career as a professional basketball player with clubs in several countries, including FC Porto where he was a Portuguese champion in 1996–97, and culminating in a six-year spell with the Newcastle Eagles.
 He also collected 80 caps for the England national team.

-After his retirement from basketball he began his second career as a stuntman and actor.
+After his retirement from basketball in 2003 he began his second career as a stuntman and actor.

-Whyte is best known for portraying Predators in the movies Alien vs. Predator and Aliens vs. Predator: Requiem.
+Whyte is best known for portraying Predators in the movies Alien vs. Predator and Aliens vs. Predator: Requiem, in particular Wolf in the latter.

 In 2010, Whyte played Sheikh Sulieman in Clash of the Titans.

 Whyte portrayed one of the "Engineer" aliens seen in Ridley Scott's 2012 science fiction film, Prometheus.

 He has portrayed various characters requiring a physically tall actor in the HBO series Game of Thrones, including White Walkers in season 1 and season 2 and a giant in the opening episode of season 3.
 For these roles he was unrecognisable under make-up and computer effects.
 In season 2, he also had a speaking role as Gregor Clegane.
 In season 5 and season 6, Whyte portrayed the giant Wun Wun.
 He later played a giant wight in episode 3 of Season 8.

 Personal life

 Whyte was born in Bangor, Gwynedd, Wales.
 He is 7 ft 1 in tall.
-Whyte is married to Amy, a business development manager for the Gordon Brown Law Firm.
-They have one son.
+Whyte is married to Amy Whyte and has one son.